-Disadvantage: If high priority processes use up a lot of CPU time, lower priority processes may starve and be postponed indefinitely.
-The situation where a process never gets scheduled to run is called starvation.
+Disadvantage: If high priority processes use up a lot of CPU time, lower priority processes may starve and be postponed indefinitely, leading to starvation.
 Another problem with priority scheduling is deciding which process gets which priority level assigned to it.

 Dealing with starvation